jwkwshjsjsj/SDHotSwapModule/README.md

 `make DEBUG=1` Enables information and error logging via [LoggingModule](https://github.com/wiiu-env/LoggingModule).
 `make DEBUG=VERBOSE` Enables verbose information and error logging via [LoggingModule](https://github.com/wiiu-env/LoggingModule).

-If the [LoggingModule](https://github.com/wiiu-env/LoggingModule) is not present, it'll fallback to UDP (Port 4405) and [CafeOS](https://github.com/wiiu-env/USBSerialLoggingModule) logging.
+If the [LoggingModule](https://github.com/wiiu-env/LoggingModule) is not present, it'll fallback to UDP (port 4405) and [CafeOS](https://github.com/wiiu-env/USBSerialLoggingModule) logging.

 ## Building using the Dockerfile

-It's possible to use a docker image for building.
+It's possible to use a Docker image for building.
 This way you don't need anything installed on your host system.

 ```
-# Build docker image (only needed once)
+# Build Docker image (only needed once)
 docker build . -t sdhotswapmodule-builder

 # make